JakeStanger/ironbar/docs/modules/Brightness.md

 ### Icons

 The icon is configured per profile using the `icon_label` option.
-The icon is rendered separately from the `format` label, so you can include it in `format` if you prefer, or leave `format` as text-only.

 Brightness ships with default profiles that set icons for percentage ranges: